SRU to host monthly ‘Climate Conversations’ beginning Sept. 2

 SLIPPERY ROCK, Pa. — Climate change might seem like it's occurring at a glacial pace - which taken literally is quite fast with glaciers and sea ice melting at alarming rates - but related topics and events are evolving even faster.
 With that in mind, Slippery Rock University's Office of Sustainability will be hosting monthly "Climate Conversations" to help people stay up to date and in the know when it comes to improving the environment.

 Each Climate Conversation will be an hour-long, town-style videoconference conducted online via Zoom.
 The first event is 5:30 p.m., Sept.
 2, with subsequent conversations happening the first Wednesday of each month as long as there remains interest.
-Members of both the SRU community and the public are encouraged to attend by using this registration link.
+Members of both the SRU community and the public are encouraged to attend.
 There will also be links available on the Office of Sustainability's webpage with directions to submit discussion ideas and view scheduled topics and biographies of panelists.

 "We have a lot of talented experts on our panel and we want to share that knowledge with the community," said Paul Scanlon, SRU director of sustainability.
 "By having a virtual meeting, this breaks through the time and space constraints that we used to be held to and now that people are used to being on Zoom, we can expand our outreach."